lazorfuzz/liowebrtc/README.md

 `attachStream(stream, el, opts)` - attaches a media stream to a video or audio element
 - `MediaStream stream` - an object representing a local or peer media stream
 - `HTMLElement el` - the element (or ref if you're using React) to attach the media stream to, usually a video or audio element
-- `object opts` - an object representing optional configuration for attachStream
+- `object opts` - *optional* optional configuration for attachStream
     - `bool autoplay` - autoplay the video once attached.
 Defaults to `true`
     - `bool muted` - mute the video once attached.
 Defaults to `false`
     - `bool mirror` - mirror the video once attached.
 Defaults to `true`